 Ask anyone who lives in Bristol and they’ll tell you - Bristol is a fantastic city for vegan food, easily one of the best places to be vegan in the UK.
 You may think we’re exaggerating, but it’s true, and what’s more, it makes sense - this traditionally liberal, environment-conscious and progressive city has been well ahead of the vegan curve for years now, so it’s no surprise that there are exceptional vegan options all over the city.

 We’re not just talking about your standard plant-based burgers and whatnot - a few of the city's vegan hot spots are genuinely among the best restaurants in Bristol.
 Take the innovative waterside small-plates at Root, for example - Rob Howell’s clever, plant-focused cooking has quickly become a Bristol favourite, with tables in the shipping container-turned restaurants becoming rather hard to come by.
-The same can be said of Poco Tapas, which serves a dedicated vegan and vegetarian set menu for just £27 - a price that would have Londoners sobbing and checking First Great Western train prices.
+The same can be said of Poco Tapas, which serves a dedicated vegan and vegetarian 'root to fruit' set menu for £38 per person.

 That said, Bristol does a pretty great plant-based burger too.
-Head on over to Om Burger for burgers and dirty fries, or check out the original Oowee Vegan on Baldwin Street, home of the crispy chick’n burger and waffle fries that we just can’t stop eating.
+Om Burger is the place for burgers and dirty fries (although it's currently delivery only), or check out the original Oowee Vegan on Baldwin Street, home of the sneaky clucker burger and waffle fries that we just can’t stop eating.

 Bristol has plenty more to offer too, including vegan cafes, Persian vegan mezze and contemporary plant-based cuisine, all at typically affordable prices.
 One thing is for sure, vegans in Bristol have their pick of good places to eat, and it won’t hit you too hard in the wallet either.